What is a money market account?

 There are always exceptions and no product is flawless.
 Make sure to understand the trade-offs.

 - Your cash is accessible: Your account often comes with a debit card and/or physical checks.

-- Lower yields than other bank products: Certificates of deposit often pay a more competitive yield.
+- Lower yields than other bank products: Certificates of deposit may pay a more competitive yield.

-- Restrictions on withdrawals: While you might write checks or use a debit card to move money out of your money market account, there are limits because of a federal mandate.
+- There are restrictions on withdrawals: While you might write checks or use a debit card to move money out of your money market account, there are limits because of a federal mandate.

 How do I choose the best money market account?

 As you do your research, one of the most important factors to consider is the money market account’s annual percentage yield.
 The annual percentage yield, or APY, indicates how much you will earn with compound interest over the year.
 In other words, it’s the interest earned on your first deposit as well as the interest earned on top of other interest earnings.
 The higher the number, the more your money will grow.

 Next, review any account restrictions.
 Check to see whether the money market account requirements make it too difficult to earn the yield or to sidestep a fee.
-It’s not uncommon to see large balance requirements.
-For example, BMO Harris Bank currently requires a $5,000 minimum opening deposit to earn 1.95 percent APY on its money market account.
+It’s not uncommon to see large balance requirements, such as $25,000.

 Also, make sure to look for fees, including whether the account charges a penalty if you close it within three months of opening.
 Look out for monthly fees, transfer fees, shipping fees, inactive account fees and other penalties.